PLEASE NOTE: the following information was found in 1985 and has never been updated:

 minorities/african_american

 Yahoo is an excellent subject guide to Web resources.
-This section
+This section of Yahoo

 has links to dozens of African American sites.